Women in IT: A Chat with Dr. Sherri Braxton

 By Samantha Ruiz, Communication and Political Science, Class of 2022

 On February 7th, I watched the Big Ten Academic Alliance (BTAA) Second Annual Women in IT Virtual Conference.
-During the two main discussions, I had the opportunity to listen as these incredible women told their stories about disruption in their professional and personal lives and how they overcame it, and how they discovered their leadership “superpower”.
-Of these women, one story stood out to me the most.
+During the two main discussions, I had the opportunity to listen to these incredible women tell their stories about disruption in their professional and personal lives, how they overcame it, and how they discovered their leadership “superpower."
+Of these women, one story stood out to me in particular.
 Dr. Sherri Braxton’s story of learning to balance her personal and professional life spoke volumes.
-I caught up with Dr. Braxton to get an in-depth idea of what it’s like to be a woman working in IT.
+I caught up with Dr. Braxton to get an in-depth perspective on what it's like to be a woman working in IT.

-Along with being the Senior Director of IT at the University of Maryland, Baltimore County (UMBC), she is also the university’s coordinator for Quality Matters, a nationally recognized set of course design standards for hybrid and online classes, to ensure that these classes are conducted with the highest standard in mind.
+Along with being the Senior Director of IT at the University of Maryland, Baltimore County (UMBC), Dr. Braxton is also the university’s coordinator for Quality Matters, a nationally recognized set of course design standards for hybrid and online classes to ensure that these classes meet the highest standards of excellence in teaching and learning.

-However, Dr. Braxton’s professional path hasn’t always been without obstacles.
-In her early work as a defense contractor, being a woman, especially a woman of color, it was hard working in a field dominated by white, military men.
+However, Dr. Braxton’s professional path has not been without obstacles.
+In her early work as a defense contractor, being a woman, especially a woman of color, made it difficult to work in a field dominated by white, military men.

-This created feelings of isolation, which wasn’t helped by the fact that she “didn’t have a support structure for the first ten to fifteen years of my career because I didn’t realize that there was any alternative [to working alone]”.
+Feeling isolated and unsupported, she felt she "didn’t have a support structure for the first ten to fifteen years of my career because I didn’t realize that there was any alternative [to working alone].”